MundoAndino Home : Andes Argentina Guide at MundoAndino

 Golden dorado

 The Golden Dorado is a large river fish that lives in South America.
-Its binomial name is Salminus maxillosus.
-Even though it has Salminus in its name, the dorado is not related to salmon, nor to the saltwater fish also called dorado.
+Despite having Salminus in its name, the dorado is not related to any species of salmon, nor to the saltwater fish also called dorado.

 Description